 Admiral Charles Michel assumed the duties as the 30th Vice Commandant on August 6, 2015.
-As the Vice Service Chief and Chief Operating Officer, Admiral Michel executes the Commandant's Strategic Intent, manages internal organizational governance and serves as the Component Acquisition Executive.
+As the former Vice Service Chief and Chief Operating Officer, Admiral Michel executed the Commandant's Strategic Intent, managed internal organizational governance and served as the Component Acquisition Executive.

 Prior to this appointment, Admiral Michel served as the Deputy Commandant for Operations, responsible for establishing and providing operational strategy, policy, guidance and resources to meet national priorities for U.S. Coast Guard missions, programs and services.